Moddable-OpenSource/moddable/documentation/base/worker.md

 	let aWorker = new MyWorker("simpleworker");

 ### Terminating a worker
-The script that instantiates a worker may terminate the work.
+The script that instantiates a worker may terminate the worker.

 	aWorker.terminate();